AI Trail Analysis

 - Dogs must be on leash

-As part of the Appalachian Trail within a National Forest, standard Leave No Trace principles apply.
-Dogs are welcome but must be kept on a leash to protect wildlife and ensure other hikers' safety.
-There are no permits or fees specified for this section.
+As part of the Appalachian Trail within the Jefferson National Forest, standard Leave No Trace principles apply.
+Dogs are welcome but must be kept on a leash.
+There are no permits or fees required for this day hike.
+Respect the historical significance of the monument and adhere to all posted regulations.

 Nearby amenities⌄